simphony/simphony-remote/doc/source/developer/docker.rst

     - ``x11-width``: for the VNC images, the X11 width
     - ``x11-height``: for the VNC images, the X11 height
     - ``x11-depth``: for the VNC images, the X11 depth (currently unused, fixed at 16)
-    - ``srdata``: for the Simphony-ParaView image, this variable can be set to a file that will be loaded by ParaView at startup
+    - ``srdata``: this variable can be set to a file that will be loaded by an application upon startup

 Container Labels
 ''''''''''''''''